attribyte/http-model/README.md

 ##About

-An HTTP model that presents an immutable interface and allows different client implementations/models to be easily swapped.
+An HTTP model that presents an immutable interface and allows client implementations/models to be easily swapped.

 ##Building